CitrineInformatics/gemd-docs/docs/specification/value-types.md

 ## Composition
 A value representing the composition of the material as a set of component names and their respective quantities.
 The quantities are not required to be expressed on a unit or fractional basis.
-For example "one part flour two parts sugar" is acceptable.
+For example, "one part flour two parts sugar" is acceptable.

 ### Nominal Composition